Publication date: 14 August 2025

-The FIDE Women’s Chess World Cup is a prestigious international chess competition for women.
-Furthermore, it is organized under the auspices of the World Chess Federation (FIDE).
-Additionally, it is hosted by the Georgian Chess Federation.
-Moreover, it is one of the most significant events in the women’s chess calendar.
-Finally, it grants access to the Candidates Tournament.
+FIDE Women’s Chess World Cup — a prestigious international chess tournament for women, organized under the auspices of FIDE and hosted by one of the strongest chess federations in the world.
+It is one of the most significant events on the chess calendar, granting qualification to the Candidates Tournament final.

 Participants and Favorites